Pentagon to release reviews on US withdrawal from Afghanistan | KRDO

 By Jake Tapper, Natasha Bertrand, Kevin Liptak and MJ Lee, CNN

-The Pentagon is sending to Congress its after-action report on the 2021 US withdrawal from Afghanistan and the Abbey Gate attack at the Kabul airport during the evacuation in which 13 US service members were killed.
+(CNN) -- The Pentagon is sending to Congress its after-action reports on the 2021 US withdrawal from Afghanistan and the Abbey Gate attack at the Kabul airport during the evacuation in which 13 US service members were killed.

 The Defense Department will make the classified reports available to Congress electronically, so members will be able to log on to a digital portal and access it Thursday.

-There will also be a 10-page unclassified summary that the White House will release separately.
+There will also be an unclassified summary that the White House will release separately.

+Multiple federal agencies conducted reviews following the chaotic and bloody withdrawal of US troops from Afghanistan.
+Their release was initially targeted to the one-year anniversary of the pullout, but were delayed as the agencies completed their work.

+Following the US withdrawal in August 2021, the Afghan government collapsed and the Taliban swiftly returned to power.

 The-CNN-Wire